Student Life COVID-19 FAQs and Resources

 We have set aside housing for possible situations of both isolation and quarantine for residential students.

-- Increased grab-and-go options and elimination of self-serve food stations in favor of served stations
+- Increased grab-and-go options will continue and elimination of self-serve food stations.

 Adelphi Dining will continue to provide a broad range of food options, including vegetarian and vegan options.

-No visitors/guests will be permitted inside of the residence hall.
-Individual room guests must live in the same residence hall and no guests are permitted in an individual room unless all of the room’s residents agree to permit the guest.
-The only exception will be for friends or family members who are assisting residents with check-in or move out, which are limited to two individuals per resident and must abide by all hygiene and PPE protocols.
+Only Adelphi community members and resident’s family members are permitted inside of the residence hall.
+Additionally, guests are only permitted in an individual room if all of the room’s residents agree to permit the guest.
+The only exception will be for friends or family members who are assisting residents with check-in or move out, who must abide by all hygiene and PPE protocols.

 If you are currently receiving services through the center, we advise that you keep your regular appointments and we will help you complete your regular appointment through the method determined by you and your counselor.
 Virtual “walk-ins” are being addressed by our care coordinator through phone and teletherapy sessions.